Exactly 100 years ago today Corporal Reginald Dargan had A story of the trench, published in the The Mosman Daily .

-The National Film and Sound Archive has just released footage – in conjunction with an exhibition at the Carriageworks, Sydney – commemorating the Great Strike of 1917.
-It includes images of strike-breakers returning by ferry to their camp at Taronga Zoo, and protesters with placards decrying the use of Taronga as a camp for strike-breakers.
+Disenchantment with the War and falling living standards led to arguably the greatest industrial unrest in Australia’s History.
+The National Film and Sound Archive has released footage which includes images of strike-breakers returning by ferry to their camp at Taronga Zoo, and protesters with placards decrying the use of Taronga as a camp for strike-breakers.